 -----------

 Due to the rugged rural geography, our patients travel an average of an hour to the VA for care.
 Our mission is to help those who served and continue to face challenges with poverty, lack of health education and resources, geographic isolation, and stigma.
+The Appalachian Highlands have historically been demographically homogeneous; we have been intentional in our efforts to welcome others to these mountains.

 We hope you will consider applying to our program, and we wish you the best of luck in this process.